 Narcotic Drugs

-Narcotic drugs under schedule 3 includes only those preparations, mixtures, and compounds of opiates or opioids in limited quantities of milligrams per dosage unit unless specifically excepted or listed in another schedule which most narcotic drugs are.
+Narcotic drugs under Schedule 3 include only those preparations, mixtures and compounds of opiates or opioids in limited quantities of milligrams per dosage unit unless specifically excepted or listed in another schedule.

 - Codeine or dihydrocodeine containing no more than 90 milligrams per dosage unit and combined with analgesics or non-narcotic ingredients such as acetaminophen in Tylenol 3 or in cough preparations.